 Database deployment create challenges for application teams

-One of the implications of faster application deployment and shorter release cycles is that database changes must be pushed out at a faster rate while maintaining quality and safeguarding company data.
+One of the implications of faster application deployment and shorter release cycles is that database changes must be pushed out at a faster rate.
+Not only that, but DBs must be pushed out while maintaining quality and safeguarding company data.
 When application release stakeholders working at large companies were asked about their database deployment process, 96% say they need to do it faster.
 But this is challenging.
 Most (86%) report that this is difficult to do.
 This includes 40% that characterize their challenges as either “extremely” or “very” difficult.

 More than half of all significant application changes require database changes

-To quantify how many application changes require corresponding database changes, we asked stakeholders about the last 10 times they made application changes.
-An overwhelming majority (71%) report that at least half of all significant application changes also require changes to the database.
-What’s even more notable from a productivity standpoint is that most database changes are not one and done.
-In fact, 91% of stakeholders say they have to re-work database changes multiple times to get them production-ready.
+To quantify how many application changes need corresponding DB changes, we asked stakeholders about the last 10 times they made application changes.
+An overwhelming majority (71%) report that at least half of all significant application changes also need changes to the database.
+Also, from a productivity standpoint, most database changes are not one and done.
+In fact, 91% of stakeholders say they have to re-work database changes many times to get them production-ready.

 Database deployments get harder as application release cycles get faster